gsmfnc/StaRS2D_course/lesson_01_basic_control/lesson_01_basic_control.md

 We will notice that this brings all the velocities inside the limits to succeed the landing.

 ![Landing.](imgs/coding_05.png)

 Running the script we find out that this is still not sufficient!
 We hit the tower because Starship does not manage to keep the altitude to $0$.
-The thrust command of $0.5$ that we gave to stop Starship losing altitude is not sufficient as Starship is not completely upright.
+The thrust command of $0.5$ that we gave to stop losing altitude is not sufficient as Starship is not completely upright.
 Let's substitute it with $0.51$ to have a slight push up.

 ![Landing.](imgs/coding_06.png)